emberjs/website/source/blog/2018-10-08-ember-3-5-released.md

 Consider using the [ember-cli-deprecation-workflow](https://github.com/mixonic/ember-cli-deprecation-workflow) addon if you would like to upgrade your application without immediately addressing deprecations.

-For more details on changes in Ember.js VER, please review the [Ember.js VER.0 release page](https://github.com/emberjs/ember.js/releases/tag/vVER.0).
+For more details on changes in Ember.js 3.5, please review the [Ember.js 3.5.0 release page](https://github.com/emberjs/ember.js/releases/tag/v3.5.0).

 ---